openbmc/docs/designs/power-recovery.md

 if it sees the `PinholeReset` reason (or any other reason that indicates a user initiated a reset of the system).

+### Brownout
+The existing `xyz.openbmc_project.State.Chassis` interface will be enhanced to support a `CurrentPowerStatus` property.
+The existing phosphor-chassis-state-manager, which is instantiated per instance of chassis in the system, will support a read of this property.
+The following will be the possible returned values for the power status of the target chassis:
+- `Undefined`
+- `BrownOut`
+- `Good`

+The phosphor-psu-monitor application within the phosphor-power repository will be responsible for monitoring for brownout conditions.
+It will support a per-chassis interface which represents the status of the power going into the target chassis.
+This interface will be generic in that other applications could host it to report the status of the power.
+The state-manager software will utilize mapper to look for all implementations of the interface for its chassis and aggregate the status (i.e. if any reports a brownout, then `BrownOut` will be returned).
+This interface will be defined in a later update to this document.

+The application(s) responsible for detecting and reporting chassis power will run on startup and discover the correct state for their property.
+These applications will log an error when a brownout occurs and initiate the fast power off.

+If the system design needs it, the existing one-time function provided by phosphor-state-manager for auto power on policy will be utilized for when the brownout completes.

+When the phosphor-power application detects that a brownout condition has completed it will reset its interface representing power status to good and start the state-manager service which executes the automated power-on logic.

+phosphor-state-manager will ensure automated power-on recovery logic is only run when the power supply interface reports the power status is good.
+If there are multiple chassis and/or host instances in the system then the host instances associated with the chassis(s) with a bad power status will be the only ones prevented from booting.

 ## Alternatives Considered
 None, this is a pretty basic feature that does not have a lot of alternatives (other then just not doing it).